Sakura and Snow

 "Y- yes."

 Seishirou's glance slipped past him.
-Subaru noticed a moment of expressionlessness, so quick as to be almost imperceptible, and he guessed at what the other must have seen: the ghostly white gleam of his shikifuku, clearly visible in the open closet.
+Subaru noticed a moment of expressionlessness, so quick as to be almost imperceptible, and he guessed at what the other must have seen: the ghostly white of his shikifuku, clearly visible in the open closet.
 His heart lurched.
-Then Seishirou was looking at him once again, smiling, warm.
+Then Seishirou was looking at him once more, smiling, warm.
 "No problems?"
 Seishirou asked.

 "No...."